aginies/pvirsh/README.md

 * detect VM state before (useful for some command which requires VM running)
 * validate the yaml file before using it
 * connect to multiple host?
-* use libvirt api directly for the command? -> need some rewrite...
 * ....

 # Define Virtual Machine groups